iesparag/iesparag/README.md

 <h3  style="width:60%"; align='start'>Passionate about implementing and launching new projects.
 I also posses the ability to translate business requirements into technical solutions.
 I am looking to start my career as a web-developer with a reputed firm driven by technology.</h3>

 <img height="250px" align="right" src="https://cdn.dribbble.com/users/1876781/screenshots/6169542/web_character.gif"/>
+Passionate about implementing and launching new projects.
+I also posses the ability to translate business requirements into technical solutions.
+I am looking to start my career as a web-developer with a reputed firm driven by technology.
 - 🌱 Aspiring MERN Developer
 - 👯 I’m looking to collaborate on  <a href="https://www.linkedin.com/in/iesparag/" /> Linkedin </a>
 - 🤔 I’m looking for help with developing AI skills ..